Video Poker Hands Ranking

 pair

-Among the hand ranks that will bring you a payout, the last one is Pair.
-If you do not have any of the aforementioned hands but you still managed to get two cards of the same denomination, then you will be paid for Pair.
-The payout for this hand is only 1x which means that you will simply get your stake back.
+Among the paying hand ranks, the lowest one is a Pair.
+If you do not have any of the aforementioned hands but still manage to get two cards of the same denomination, you will be paid for a Pair.
+The payout for this hand is only 1x, which means you simply get your stake back.

-It should be noted, however, that not all pairs will guarantee a payout.
+It should be noted, however, that not all pairs guarantee a payout.
 In most cases, you have to make a pair of Jacks or a higher denomination when playing most video poker variations.
 For those who play Tens or Better, the lowest value of the pair that will pay out is two 10s.
-The odds of getting Pair on the first draw are estimated to be 1 in 2.381 and they get better with your second draw of cards on video poker.
+The odds of getting a Pair on the first draw are estimated at 1 in 2.381, and they get better with your second draw of cards in video poker.

 Hands with the Best Payout in Video Poker